 UNICEF has been in Afghanistan for 65 years and even in the face of the escalating crisis, our work for the children and women will continue.
 UNICEF has a presence in every region of Afghanistan.
 We will stay and help.

-Since the start of the year, more than 552 children have been killed and 1,400 have been injured, meaning families have lost loved ones and many children have been traumatised.
+Since the start of 2021, more than 552 children have been killed and 1,400 have been injured, meaning families have lost loved ones and many children have been traumatised.

 Over 65 years in country, UNICEF has nurtured community networks and built trust with everyone we need to get the job done.
 With 13 offices nationwide and a range of partners that support UNICEF in delivering life-saving supplies to the most disadvantaged.
 UNICEF remains committed to the women and children of Afghanistan.